The world's first producer of Mothers Day plates

 When he had created 4 Mothers Day plates, he forwarded the honour to Les Didier.
 An American artist who had painted many birds and animals.

 Les Didier designed two plates before Bing & Grondahl started to work with Finn Clausen.
-From 1999 until today he has created all Mothers Day plates with great success.
+From 1999 until 2011 he has created all Mothers Day plates with great success.

 Afterwards, Allan Therkelsen took over again from 2012 until today.